 The Role of the Unconscious Mind in Stress

 If your conscious or unconscious mind believes you are facing a demand to which you have to respond, (even if you are mistaken!), that thought stimulates a certain neural network, which sends specific patterns of nervous impulses throughout the body and brain.
 It also causes the glands in the body to multiply the amount of their secretions.
 Your hypothalamus, the part of the brain responsible for emotions such as frustration and anxiety, sends messages down to your pituitary gland (the “master gland”) that instructs the adrenal glands to secrete chemicals, including the highly corrosive chemical cortisol.

 In the environment into which humans evolved, our main cause of stress had a clear source, they were brief in duration, and there were specific maneuvers we used to solve our challenges.
 We could run, cover up and hide, attack, etc., and this would save our lives.
 Then it was over.
 Then we would relax (recovery phase) and tell somebody about our exciting encounter.
 Or we would be dead.
 No worries, no cortisol.

 Because the main effects of stress today are not short-lived, we end up being under constant stress.
-If we do not find a way to rebalance mind, body, emotions and spirit, this inner stress will accumulate the way the rain waters in New Orleans’ levees accumulated and broke under Hurricane Katrina’s surge.
+If we do not find a way to rebalance the mind, body, emotions, and spirit, this inner stress will accumulate the way the rain waters in New Orleans’ levees accumulated and broke under Hurricane Katrina’s surge.
 The body is not designed to handle extensive build-up of the chemicals of stress.
-This long-term activation of the stress response without periods of relaxation to balance (return to homeostasis) and heal leads to an overtaxed system which feels both overstimulated and depleted at the same time.
+This long-term activation of the stress response without periods of relaxation to balance (return to homeostasis) and heal leads to an overtaxed system that feels both overstimulated and depleted at the same time.